venables/venabl.es/posts/work.md

 ---
+pretitle: "My work"
-title: “I just can't stop building things.”
+title: "“I can't stop building things.”"
-date: 2021-12-24
+date: 2021-12-25
 description: "This is a sample of my work, projects, and open source over the course of my career"
-page: true
+hide_date: true
 ---

 I have an unwavering passion for building and growing software products that help people live happier, healthier lives.